 It’s so common to hear businesspeople describe “scaling” as a growth process that it’s easy to think “scale” is a synonym for growth itself.
 While there’s overlap, the two words are not synonyms.

 Defining “growth” is easy.
-Growth is becoming larger.
+Growth is becoming larger, moving into larger officers, similar to what you can find at Interchange 21.
+If you’re interested in learning All about Interchange 21 check out their website.
 It may be adding thousands or millions to a revenue line, percentage points of a profit margin, or employees measured in the tens or hundreds.
 There is usually some definable point against which growth is measured, such as year over year or quarter over quarter.

 What Scale Means